Divorce mediator Kimberley Keyes considers the difficult position of the spouse who resists getting divorced.

 It can be hard to know whether mediation is right for you and your spouse.
 The decision only gets harder when a mediator requires a big retainer up front.
 With pay-as-you-go mediation through South Shore Divorce Mediation, you only pay for the mediation services you use.
 There are no retainers or up-front financial commitments.
 Call for more information today at (781) 253-2049.

 Kim is a divorce mediator for South Shore Divorce Mediation, located in Hingham, Massachusetts and East Sandwich, Massachusetts.
 She is also a Senior Associate Attorney for Lynch & Owens, P.C., where she specializes in divorce and family law issues.
 Kim is a statutory mediator under M.G.L.
 Ch.
 233, s.
 23C and a proud member of the Massachusetts Council on Family Mediation.
-To read more from Kim Keyes, check out her author page on the Lynch & Owens Blog.
+To read more from Kim Keyes, check out her content on the Lynch & Owens Blog.

 Disclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should meet with an attorney for advice regarding your individual situation.
 You are invited to contact our office.
 Contacting the office does not create an attorney-client or mediator-client relationship.
 Please do not send any confidential information to the office until such time as an attorney-client or mediator-client relationship has been established.
 This blog is considered an advertisement for the Law Office of Lynch & Owens, P.C. d/b/a South Shore Divorce Mediation.
 The Massachusetts Rules of Professional Conduct broadly govern all advertisements and communications made by attorneys and law firms in the Commonwealth.
 Generally, legal websites and any other content published on the internet by lawyers are considered a type of communication and an advertisement, according to the Comments to Rule 7.2.